open-rpa/openflow/readme.md

 `sudo apt-get install gcc g++ make`

-Then to install and run OpenFlow Nodered, install the openflow-nodered package `npm i openflow-nodered -g`
+Then to install and run OpenFlow Nodered, install the @openiap/nodered package `npm i @openiap/nodered -g`

 On Linux run with sudo

-`sudo npm i openflow-nodered -g`
+`sudo npm i @openiap/nodered -g`

 then create a template configuration file using `openflow-nodered-cli --init`